Best New York Style Sourdough Pizza Dough Recipe

 • 1 tablespoon olive oil

-1. In a mixing bowl, combine the bread flour, sourdough starter, and water.
-Mix until a shaggy dough forms.
-Cover the bowl with a damp cloth or plastic wrap and let it rest for 30 minutes (autolyze).
+1. Mix and autolyze.
+Combine the bread flour, sourdough starter, and water in a mixing bowl until a shaggy dough forms.
+Cover with a damp cloth or plastic wrap and let it rest for 30 minutes.

-3. Drizzle the olive oil over the dough and knead again for a few minutes until the oil is fully incorporated.
+3. Add the oil.
+Drizzle in the olive oil and knead a few minutes more, until fully worked in.

-4. Place the dough in a lightly oiled bowl, cover it, and let it rise at room temperature for about 4-6 hours until it has doubled in size.
-Alternatively, you can refrigerate the dough overnight for a slow fermentation that enhances the flavor.
+4. Bulk rise.
+Place the dough in a lightly oiled bowl, cover, and let it rise at room temperature for 4 to 6 hours, until doubled.
+For better flavor, refrigerate it overnight instead.

-5. Preheat your oven to the highest temperature (usually around 500°F or 260°C).
-If you have a pizza stone, place it in the oven during the preheating process.
+5. Preheat.
+Set your oven to its highest setting, usually around 500°F (260°C).
+If you’re using a pizza stone, put it in the oven now so it heats along with the oven.

-7. Take one dough ball and gently stretch and shape it into a round or oval shape using your hands or a rolling pin.
-Aim for a thin crust, but with a slightly thicker edge.
+7. Shape.
+Working with one ball at a time, gently stretch it into a round or oval by hand or with a rolling pin.
+Go thin in the center and leave a slightly thicker edge for the crust.

-10. Carefully slide the topped pizza onto the preheated pizza stone or directly onto a baking sheet.
-Bake in the preheated oven for about 10-12 minutes until the crust is golden brown and the cheese is bubbly.
+9. Bake.
+Slide the pizza onto the preheated stone (or a baking sheet) and bake 10 to 12 minutes, until the crust is golden and the cheese is bubbly.

 • Calories: 255 kcal